TomBosmans/groupable/README.md

 # Groupable
 When working on my hobby project [Magnus](https://github.com/TomBosmans/magnus) I needed to group articles.
-While making my article_group I realised that every time I made this kind of groups they always where the same.
+While making my article_group model, I realised that every time I made these models they always where the same.
 They had a title and a description and had multiple items.
 Groupable is my attempt to make this a bit more dry.

 ## Installation
 Add this line to your application's Gemfile: